naphatsiri/DADS5001-Miniproject/README.md

-# DADS5001-Miniproject
+<h1 align=center> DADS5001-Miniproject</h1>
-Mini-Project is about data analysis of socio-economic : Thailand on Global stage
+<p align="center">Mini-Project is about data analysis of socio-economic : Thailand on Global stage</p>

 # Import data and Read data information

 *   **Import data from csv.file :** socio-economic and gdp per capita.
 *   **Read data information :** we found that the DataFrame has 9 columns and 3,269 rows.

-## Describe data informantion in each column
+# Describe data informantion in each column

 *   **Country name :** 174 countries.
 *   **Country code :** 3 letter code.